geekskool/Lisp-interpreter-python3/README.md

 # Lisp Interpreter

+**(Still Under Construction)**

-A Lisp interpreter in python with individual parsers which parse: ----array, boolean, colon, comma, null, number, object, string.
+A Lisp interpreter in python with individual parsers which parse: ----

-Provided 5 example lisp files for testing.
-Lisp files are examples from the Lisp Website[------] -
+Provided  example lisp files for testing.
+-

 ## Usage